Home > Preparation Checklist - Bed Bug Treatments

 Vacuuming

-Thoroughly vacuum any carpeting in all rooms.
+Thoroughly vacuum any carpeted areas in all rooms.

 Laundry